JamieThompson101/JamieThompson101/README.md

 - 👀 I’m interested in AI and machine learning.

-- 🌱 I’m currently learning python and mysql.
+- 🌱 I’m currently learning python and java.

 - 💞️ I’m looking to collaborate on projects that involve anything AI related.